Planning System

 The Planning Hierarchy

-The planning system uses four levels, from broad vision to specific actions:
+The planning system uses six levels, from broad vision to specific actions:

 1. Prime Directive